jaelpark/JPyPlotRatio/README.md

 Parameter | Type | Description
 --- | --- | ---
-r1 | int | Index of the plot to add systematic uncertainty patches ysys | float, np.array, ROOT.TObject | (Relative) systematic uncertainty.
+r1 | int | Index of the plot to add systematic uncertainty patches ysys | float, `np.array`, `ROOT.TObject` | (Relative) systematic uncertainty.
 If float, the value will be multiplied by the y-values of the curve, else if numpy array, the values from this array will be used directly.
 ROOT objects will be converted to a numpy array before plotting.

 Finally, create the plot by calling `plot.Plot()`.
 A plot can be saved with `plot.Save(filename)`, and shown in a window wit `plot.Show()`.